blbergo/torchrl-chess/README.md

 **Note**: The env is copied from the torchrl repo, and modified to accept `san_moves.txt` because the `setup.py` for torchrl v0.7.2 does not ship with the required moves file.

 ## Getting Started
-To train the model, run `train.ipynb`.
+To install dependencies, run `poetry env activate` then `poetry install` To train the model, run `train.ipynb`.
 The model params can be tuned there as well, including the save rate, and the reward function can be found under `env.py`.
 To simulate a game, run `play.ipynb`.